 The first image below is of a small pear known locally as pera paraíso and is by far the tastiest, sweetest pear I have ever eaten.
 The second and much larger is a pear locally known as pera prieto which has a slightly darker color and a bit less sweet.
 Both of these pears are found in the market in May, June and July.

-Plum is called ciruela or ciruelo in Spanish.
-There is disagreement among taxonomist as to how many species of plums there are.
+Plum is called ciruela in Spanish.
+Most fruits that are called plums belong to the subgenus (Prunus) of the genus (Prunus) There is disagreement among taxonomist as to how many species of plums there are.
 Plums are native to Europe, Asia and the Americas.
+Dried plums are called prunes and in Spanish are called ciruelas pasas.
+Plums and prunes are commonly found in Mexican markets.

-Ciruela de huesito or Jocote (Spondias purpurea), is called atoyaxócotl, mazaxocotl in Nahuatl.[plum1]
-It is native to the Americas.
-They can be found in March, April, August and September.
-I suspect that the ones found in March are a different variety than those found in August.
-The ones found is August tend to be more orange and taste a bit sweetier.
+A fruit with similar flavor to the old world plum but native to Mexico and Central America is jocote (Spondias purpurea) or ciruela de huesito (usually the name is shortened to ciruela), or atoyaxócotl or mazaxocotl in Nahuatl.[plum1]
+Ciruela de huesito can be found in the markets from March through November; I suspect that the ones found in March are a different variety than those found in August; the ones found in August tend to be more orange and taste a bit sweetier.
 A bag of about twenty of theses fruit will cost 10 pesos or U.S. .45 cents (April 2018).
 For a larger image of ciruelas click here.

-Pomegranate is called Granada in Spanish.
+Pomegranate (Punica granatum) is called Granada in Spanish.
 For a larger image click here.

 Rambután or Rambutan in English originates from Asia and now prospers throughout Central America.
 The outer shell and the seed inside of the fruit in not to be eaten.